Trying to find the best laundry detergent sheets is tough.

 Beyond Laundry Detergent Sheets was a confusing one to rank.

-They tick all those basic boxes of being safe on sensitive skin, working in all machines, and being cruelty-free and vegan and then blow you away with the cheapest one-off purchase price of any manufacturer on this list.
+They tick all those basic boxes of being safe on sensitive skin, working in all machines on most fabrics, and being cruelty-free and vegan and then blow you away with the cheapest one-off purchase price of any manufacturer on this list.

 Their $8.99 price for 32 loads means they cost $0.28 per load, which is less than even Earth Breeze.